crnk-project/crnk-framework/crnk-integration-examples/spring-boot-proxied-microservice-example/README.md

 between task and project that spans over the two underlying services.

 The Task Service using a 'Proxy Resource' that enables it to report the linked Project.
-Known properties as mapped.
+Known properties are mapped.
 Not matching properties are added to the attributes map.